fitbit-v/Stories/Lightning/MIGRATION.md

     CSFitbitOauth__c

+    Migration:

+    * Replace JavaScript buttons with Quick Actions
+        * For the component to know its page context, it must implement the `force:hasRecordId` interface.
+        *

 ### Order Panel: This panel shows the orders for the customers
 Component list for the Order panel:
 Vf page: Orders_Console_Panel